-Following the acquisition of assets from LakeCoal, Delta Coal has existing legacy plant and structures so as to reduce risk to workers and other persons.
+Following the acquisition of assets from LakeCoal, Delta Coal has rationalised existing legacy plant and structures so as to reduce risk to workers and other persons.

-Delta Coal aims to continue with removal of legacy coal handling plant, unused coal bins, chemical sheds, former mine cottages and other plant within the existing surface footprints of the Chain Valley Colliery and Mannering Colliery operations during the MOP period.
+Delta Coal aims to continue with removal of legacy plant within the existing surface footprints of the Chain Valley Colliery and Mannering Colliery operations during the MOP period.